online6731/n8n-store/simple-memory.md

 4. Look for any familiar faces or try to spot your team's section.

 You can select 1, 2, 3, 4, or type your own course of action.
+1. Head straight to the New Hire desk and check in.